Graygzou/graygzou.github.io/jekyll/collections/_project-pages/school/spida-phobia.markdown

     color: "#555555"

 category: 'school'
-pitch: "_Spida-Phobia_ is a 3D Virtual Reality application made for a school project at the Université du Québec à Chicoutimi (UQAC).
+pitch: "Spida-Phobia is a 3D Virtual Reality application made for a school project at the Université du Québec à Chicoutimi (UQAC).
         The course is the following : 3D interaction and virtual reality (8INF849).
         <br/>
         <br/>
-        This application is design to help people scared by spiders.
+        This application is design to help people scared of spiders.
-        The player can go through different levels that involve different type of spiders.
+        The player can go through differents levels that involve different type of spiders.
         Visual of spiders can change (color, behavior, size).
 Each level contains a unique environment.
         Finally, haptic vibration are used to emphasis the immersion."
 platforms: Windows